cbatini/training_materials/EBI_NGS_Nov2023/README.md

-## Genome bioinformatics: resequencing and variant calling
+## Genome bioinformatics: from short- to long-read sequencing
 ### 20-24 November 2023

 You can find here the links to slides, handbook for the practical sessions,